MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 ### Equipment

 1) You will need a multimeter to check resistances and voltages.
-2) You should have some sort of power source, like a AA battery holder with alligator clips or benchtop power supply. *You can use the lithium ion battery to test, but I would recommend something a bit safer if possible.*
+2) You should have some sort of power source, like a AA battery holder with alligator clips or benchtop power supply. *You can use the lithium ion battery to test for all steps, but I would recommend something a bit safer for the initial 5V supply test if possible.*
 3) I highly recommend getting test leads with clips, like this: https://mou.sr/47Yeuae.
 They really make testing easier without having to solder wires on.

 ![image](https://github.com/MouseBiteLabs/Pocket-Protector-Power-Board/assets/97127539/9f8c8415-b49b-4e88-85ed-8134179d8872)